MadCracker5/archive-subreddit-posts/README.md

 It outputs one JSON file per day in the range, where each is a list of posts for that day, where each post has a list of ever comment on the post.
 No data is omitted from what the API returns (so you could re-create the entire subreddit if you wanted).

-# Note:
-The bottleneck in performance is the rate that pushshift limits you to.
-Will look at what ways there are around this at some point but in the meantime your best bet for faster archiving would be something like some # of containers or vms with vpns etc.

 Project was built in Visual Studio 2019 with .NET Core 3.1 & C# 8.0

 ![Usage](https://i.imgur.com/y7wIAQ0.png)

+### Note:
+The bottleneck in speed of archiving is the rate that pushshift limits you to.
+Will look at what ways there are around this at some point but in the meantime your best bet for faster archiving would be to run this in some # of containers or vms.